Zorrorulz/MultiAgentDDPG-Tennis/README.md

 The repository contains the below files:

-- ma_ddpg_tennis_PER.ipynb :  Model for Actor and Critic along with agent learns using Prioritized Experience Replay and OUNoise.
-Training the agent and testing the agent is implemented here.
+- final_maddpg_xreplay.ipynb :  Implementation of MADDPG with experienced replay buffer.
+Training the  agent is implemented here.

+- checkpoint_actor1_xreplay.pth : Learned model weights for Agent 1

+- checkpoint_actor2_xreplay.pth : Learned model weights for Agent 2

-- checkpoint_actor_preplay.pth : Learned model weights for Actor with Prioritized replay
+- checkpoint_critic1_xreplay.pth : Learned model weights for Critic 1

-- checkpoint_critic_preplay.pth : Learned model weights for Critic with Prioritized replay
+- checkpoint_critic2_xreplay.pth : Learned model weights for Critic 2

 - images  directory: contains images used in documentation

+- models directory : Contains other working models and work in progress environments used to solve the Tennis environment

-- multiple_agents: Please copy Tennis environment  to this location or modify the filepath in ma_ddpg_tennis_PER.ipynb to point to the correct location.
+  Before running the ipynb file,Please copy Tennis environment  to this location or modify the filepath in final_maddpg_xreplay.ipynb to point to the correct location.